Submit a Ticket

 : A Netsurion service that detects the Wireless Access Points in the area around the Netsurion firewall and reports on the detected SSIDs, wireless channels in use, and associated MAC addresses.
 Customers receive an email alerting them to any unknown or unauthorized wireless access points detected.

-: A network of multiple wireless access points connected together wirelessly, requiring that only one has a hard-wired connection.
+: A network of multiple wireless access points that require only one hard-wired connection.
 This facilitates the range and capacity expansion of a wireless network without having to install an Ethernet cable to each access point.

 : The ability of a wireless network with multiple access points to seamlessly support the roaming of a connected device from one access point to another.
 This provides for mobility of connected devices in a greater coverage area.